sndnyang/mebm/readme.txt

      --gpu-id 0

-To train an MA-EBM model on CelebA-HQ as in the paper, please refer to scripts/maebm_cifar10.sh The images should be stored in args.data_root/train/*/xxx.jpg
+To train an M-EBM model on CelebA-HQ as in the paper, please refer to scripts/maebm_cifar10.sh The images should be stored in args.data_root/train/*/xxx.jpg

 ### Evaluation